For a lot of us, a big chunk of our ~

 Neovim

-- LunarVim (18330 stars) is another Neovim distribution, geared towards building a community-driven IDE layer.
+- LunarVim (18755 stars) is a Neovim distribution, geared towards building a community-driven IDE layer.

 Vim